Improving Fine-Grained Control via Aggregation of Multiple Diffusion Models: Experiments

 We also investigated the optimization step of deviation optimization, with experimental results shown in Table \ref{ablation3}.
 Obviously, when the optimization step is set to 0.3, the best performance is achieved across all metrics.
 Moreover, the results outperform those achieved with 50 aggregation steps without optimization.

 Finally, we conduct ablation studies on the aggregation at different stages of the AMDM algorithm.
-As shown in Table \ref{ab_aggregation_stages}, the best results are achieved when aggregation occurs during the initial stages of sampling.
-At other stages, especially the final ones, leads to a noticeable drop in generation quality, with weaker control over attributes and interactions.
-This further supports the claim that diffusion models initially focus on generating features such as position, attributes, and style, while later stages emphasize quality and consistency.
+As shown in Table \ref{ab_aggregation_stages} and Figure \ref{vab}, the best results are achieved when aggregation occurs during the initial stages of sampling.
+At other stages, especially the final ones, this leads to a noticeable drop in generation quality, with weaker control over attributes and interactions.
+More experimental results are provided in Appendix \ref{visualab}.
+This supports the claim that diffusion models initially focus on generating features such as position, attributes, and style, while later stages emphasize quality and consistency.